martinoywa/martinoywa/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Summer Engineering Analyst Intern" company = "Goldman Sachs" company_url = "https://www.goldmansachs.com/"
+  title = "Summer Analyst Engineering Intern" company = "Goldman Sachs" company_url = "https://www.goldmansachs.com/"
   location = "London (UK)"
   date_start = "2020-07-06"
   date_end = ""
   description = """Will receive real responsibilities to give you a sense of what you would be doing, day to day, as a full-time Goldman Sachs employee.
-Along with fellow interns, you will work alongside leaders within our industry."""
+Along with fellow interns, you will work alongside leaders within our industry.
+Worked in the Consumer and Investment
+  Management Division."""

 [[experience]]
   title = "Student Ambassador"